Tioga Pass hikes in Yosemite National Park.

 Hiking Time: 3.5 to 4 hours

-Hike Features: Elizabeth Lake and view of Unicorn Peak
+Hike Features: Elizabeth Lake, view of Unicorn Peak

 Hiking to Elizabeth Lake in Yosemite is a peaceful high-country trek that leads to a stunning alpine lake nestled beneath the towering granite slopes of Unicorn Peak.